DRIVER-EU/node-test-bed-adapter/README.md

 - Create AVRO schema for Configuration, Log and Heartbeat message
 - Automatically publish schema's to the registry: using options `schemaFolder` and `autoRegisterSchemas`.
 See `producer.ts` in the example folder.
 - Test configuration, log and heartbeat schema's.
+- Added the time service: through it, you can get the trialTime, trialSpeed, state, and elapsed trial time.

 ### To be done